TACHOGRAPH: WHAT IS IT AND HOW DOES IT WORK?

 • 1 normal and 1 reduced weekly rest: 45 hours + 24 hours.

-Tachograph penalties
+Tachograph Penalties

 In the event of violating any regulation by not complying with the established driving and resting times, the corresponding penalties will be imposed.